 Purse: US$3 million, 1st: $1,425,000

 Distance: 1 1⁄4 miles (10 furlongs; 2,012 m)

 Race duration: Most Exciting Two Minutes in Sports

 Riders up and festival

-Two weeks before the Derby even happens, there are numerous activities that take place for the well known Kentucky Derby Festival.
-It is normally a thunder all over Louisville, from the fireworks to the airshow, a spectacular event.
+Two weeks before the Derby even happens, there are numerous activities that take place for the well-known Kentucky Derby Festival.
+It is normally thunder over Louisville, from the fireworks to the airshow, a spectacular event.

 The Rider’s Upwell is a traditional command that is said so the jockeys can mount their horses.
 It was from the Paddock Judge.
 Since 2012 that special honor to say those words has been given to celebrity attendees like in 2018 Laila Ali an ex-boxer was given that opportunity.